The Revolution of Manual Testing in the AI Era

 Background

-As you may know, I’m a programmer.
+As many know, I’m a programmer.

 Solution